Amit Kothari

 The real cost problem

 The direct Anthropic API has a simpler cost structure.
-Current pricing for Claude Opus 4.5 runs $5 input and $25 output per million tokens, a 67% reduction from previous rates.
+Anthropic’s published pricing for the current Opus model is a flat per-token rate that dropped sharply from the prior generation.
 Batch processing delivers 50% discounts for non-urgent workloads.
 Prompt caching cuts repeated context costs by 90%.
 No service quotas to manage.
 No regional premium.
-Honestly, the cost difference alone often settles the decision for smaller teams.
+The cost difference alone often settles the decision for smaller teams.
+Understanding Claude’s different modes helps you determine which access path actually fits your use case.

 Feature access timing